BIND 9.18 Branch Enters Extended Support

 If you want source code, download a current version from the ISC website or our FTP site.
 Or, install our updated ISC packages for Ubuntu, CentOS/Fedora, and the standard Debian package.
 If you prefer Docker, get our official Docker image.

 Before your mail server sends an email, before your web browser displays a web page, there is a DNS lookup to resolve a DNS name to an IP address.
 Watch this DNS Fundamentals presentation from Eddy Winstead of ISC or read A Warm Welcome to DNS by Bert Hubert of PowerDNS.

 BIND is used successfully for every application from publishing the (DNSSEC-signed) DNS root zone and many top-level domains, to hosting providers who publish very large zone files with many small zones, to enterprises with both internal (private) and external zones, to service providers with large resolver farms.

 We support three major branches of BIND 9 at a time: Stable, Extended-Support, and Development.
 See this advice: Which version of BIND do I want to download and install? as well as our list of supported platforms.

-We also maintain a significant feature matrix and version history.
+We also maintain a significant feature matrix and changes file.

 If you would prefer a GUI management interface, you might consider a Commercial Product based on BIND.